sizious/dc-chain/doc/cygwin/README.md

 name with `x86_64`.

-Please note that in the past, the **Cygwin** `x86_64` had problems with the toolchains, so its usage is not recommended.
+Please note that in the past, the **Cygwin** `x86_64` had problems with the toolchains, so its usage is not recommended; but feel free to test it out.

 ## Installation of Cygwin ##